China’s birth-rate push sputters as couples stay child-free

 Even having one child is a huge responsibility, Wang said, citing the example of a friend who had a baby shortly after he got married.

-“He would constantly tell me… not only do you have no time and you spend all your money on the child, but you also kind of lose yourself in the process too.”
+“He would constantly tell me… not only do you have no time and you spend all your money on the child, you kind of lose yourself in the process too.”

 Demographer He said if China’s fertility rate of around 1.0 persists in the long term, the most obvious consequences will be a continued decline in population size and rapid population ageing.